 We welcome everyone to join us in worship.
 This is relaxed and includes traditional and contemporary hymns and songs projected onto a screen.
-Our main hymn book is Church Hymnary 4 (the Church of Scotland hymn book).

 We enjoy meeting together and hope and pray that each person will experience the love of God in our midst.